iggredible/Learn-Vim/ch15_command-line_mode.md

 Similarly, to launch the command-line window for search, run `q/` to search forward and `q?` to search backward.

-## Learn Command-line Mode the Smart Way
+## Learn Command-Line Mode The Smart Way

 Compared to the other three modes, the command-line mode is like the Swiss Army knife of text editing.
 You can edit text, modify files, and execute commands, just to name a few.
 This chapter is a collection of odds and ends of the command-line mode.
 It also brings Vim modes into closure.
 Now that you know how to use the normal, insert, visual, and command-line mode you can edit text with Vim faster than ever.